PathFOSS/DullPhone/README.md

 If you press the back button, the overlay will return.

-If you open an unallowed application, the overlay will return.
+If you open an non-whitelist application, the overlay will return.

 If you find a loophole to bypass the screen, please create an issue in the repository.